rene-d/advent-of-rust/README.md

 ## Under the hood 🎄

-All solutions are *tested* and *verified* with numerous puzzle inputs (over 15: personal accounts, family accounts, friends' accounts and those found on GitHub).
-They can be considered totally generic.
+All solutions are *tested* and *verified* with a lot of puzzle inputs and answers (personal accounts, family accounts, friends' accounts and those found on GitHub).
+Thus, they can be considered totally generic.

 By choice, I use the most recent versions of the languages, and therefore sometimes new paradigms and functionalities, since AoC is an excellent way to practice, explore and learn (while having fun!).

-Rust solutions are mostly just `cargo clippy -- -F clippy::all -F clippy::pedantic -F clippy::nursery`, which is a pretty strong hardening.
-In the older ones, I allow myself to do unsafe integer casts or sign conversions.
-It's time-consuming to correct when you haven't necessarily planned for it from the start.
+Rust solutions respect `cargo clippy -- -D clippy::all -F clippy::pedantic -F clippy::nursery`, which is a pretty strong hardening (except one `clippy::too_many_lines`).

-They also include, for the most part, unit tests taken from example puzzle statements.
+They also include, for the most part, unit tests taken from the examples of puzzle statements.

 On average, with all the inputs I have, 80% of them run in less than 100ms on my Apple Silicon M1, and 95% in less than half a second.